 A non-refundable enrolment fee of $100 is to be paid when applying for enrolment at St Mary's.
 The enrolment fee covers all administrative work involved in processing the application.

 To assist families with limited financial resources, St Mary's offers a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
 This rate is 50% of the diocesan tuition fee full rate for each child.
 This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.

 A genuine inability to meet school account charges does not exclude access to any school within the diocese for a child of a family genuinely committed to Catholic faith and practice.
 Parents concerned about school fees should ensure they make contact with the school.
 Diocesan provisions exist to help in this area and the principal can also exercise discretion where genuine need exists.

-Payments can be made via cash, cheque, BPAY, money order, credit card (over the phone), and EFTPOS.
+Payments can be made via cash, cheque, BPAY, credit card, EFTPOS.
 Direct debit from your bank, credit union or building society account is also available.
 Please contact Anna Guilfoyle, our Senior School Support Officer, for this method of payment.